Whitehouse112/Secure-Access-Gate/README.md

     - connect E18-D80NK sensor to esp32-cam (blue=gnd, brown=5V, black=GPIO13)
     - connect lcd 7-segment 5161AS to esp32-cam (https://www.circuitbasics.com/arduino-7-segment-display-tutorial/ - E_segment=GPIO12, G_segment=GPIO2)
     - start esp32-cam and pair to pc with bluetooth (outgoing COM port must be annotated)

++ BACKEND
+    - Create a database using the file "create_database.sql" into the Backend folder
+    - Create the API: all the url and function are contained in the openapi.yaml

 + BRIDGE
     - install tesseract (https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.0.0-alpha.20201127.exe)